23cm feed for EME (OM6AA design)

 Early on, I decided to document everything and also make available all design files and measurements (see comment below!) for the feed, this way others are able to take ideas from it and maybe make their own feed based on this information.

 As most of the parts was ordered specifically for the feed, I had to order "more than one" of everything.
-Because of that, I have a few extra feeds available (parts or possibly finished feeds) for anyone interested.
+Because of that, I have a parts for extra feeds available for anyone interested (see below).

 I don't have (anywhere near!) a "full mechanical workshop" myself, so most of the stuff I got manufactured at a couple of professional workshops (CNC parts, welded parts etc.).
 If you are able to machine the parts yourself, a good amount of money can of course be saved!